NubeIO/rubix-ce-docs/docs/rubix-ce/setup/download.md

 ## Download

-To download for Windows, look for the version build labeled as `windows` <br/>
+To download for Windows, look for the version build labelled as `Windows` <br/>
-For example, latest window version is labeled as `rubix-ce-1.0.0-e6cdfba2.windows.zip`
+For example, latest Windows version is labelled as `rubix-ce-1.0.0-e6cdfba2.windows.zip`

 :::info get the Latest version